 What does LPN stand for?
 LPN stands for Licensed Practical Nurse.
 LPNs are essential healthcare professionals who provide basic nursing care under the supervision of registered nurses (RNs) and doctors.
 They work in various settings, including hospitals, clinics, and nursing homes, ensuring patient comfort and supporting treatment plans.

-How long is LPN program?
+How long is an LPN program?
 At Bryant & Stratton College, our Licensed Practical Nurse Diploma program is designed to be completed in just over a year of full-time study.
 Coursework for the 41-credit-hour program covers anatomy, physiology, surgical nursing, pharmacology, intravenous therapy and more.

 Is LPN a diploma or degree?
 LPN is a designation.
 It stands for Licensed Practical Nurse (LPN).
 At Bryant & Stratton College, we offer a diploma designed to help you prepare for a nursing career.
 Coursework covers nursing essentials, providing the knowledge, education and experience needed to take the NCLEX-PN exam and earn your LPN designation.